-For pathological myopia, the usual dose of ranibizumab is a single injection of 0.5 mg.
+For visual loss due to CNV, the usual dose of ranibizumab is a single injection of 0.5 mg.
 Your doctor will monitor your vision to determine if any further treatment is needed.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are receiving the medication without consulting your doctor.

 Your doctor will ask you to use antibiotic eye drops for a few days before and after each injection.

 It is important this medication be given exactly as recommended by your doctor.
 If you miss an appointment to receive ranibizumab, contact your doctor as soon as possible to reschedule your appointment.